EMPAT94/empat94.github.io/_gs/tutorial.md

 After some discussion, we decided to let the knights take point.
 Carol just behind them.
 Julie went at the end of the formation.
 Arya and I stood back, deciding to not interfere this time.

 Soon, the tree was within shooting distance of the vanguard.
 Julie notched her arrow and fired at the largest vulture in the group.
 The birds suddenly went quiet.
 Her target was near the top of the tree.
 Her arrow landed about a couple of meters below it.
-'Getting good', I thought.
+'Getting good,' I thought.
 She *was* a fair distance away from her target, so it was impressive.

 The birds weren't impressed, however.
 With a low guttural hiss, the big guy swooped down and headed towards Julie.
 The rest of the flock of perhaps ten to fifteen followed behind it.